Exercising with Health and Physical Challenges

 Cause: Sudden overstretching or overuse of unconditioned tendons and muscles.

 Treatment: Rest.
-Ice three times a day for two days.
+Ice three times a day for 20 minutes for two days.
 Then apply heat.
 Begin gentle stretching after pain subsides.
 Build muscle strength to prevent future injuries.
+Wear a support boot (get from MD).
+I just needed to use one!!

 Exercise – When Not To